-To make your goal more attainable, answering the following questions might help you:
+To make your goal more attainable, answering the following questions might help:

-- Q1: Do I have the financial capacity to carry out my goal?
+- Q1: Do I have the financial capacity to accomplish my goal?

-- Q2: Do I have the skills and will power to carry out my goal?
+- Q2: Do I have the skills and willpower to accomplish my goal?

 - Q3: Will I have access to help when needed?